Freedom Schools: Mississippi schools

-“Dear Mom and Dad, The atmosphere in class is unbelievable.
+Dear Mom and Dad, The atmosphere in class is unbelievable.
 It is what every teacher dreams about—real, honest enthusiasm and desire to learn anything and everything.
 The girls come to class of their own free will.
 They respond to everything that is said.
 They are excited about learning.
-They drain me of everything that I have to offer so that I go home at night completely exhausted but very happy.”
+They drain me of everything that I have to offer so that I go home at night completely exhausted but very happy.

 Political and educational objectives

-The Freedom Schools were conceptualized with both political and educational objectives.
-Freedom School teachers would educate elementary and high school students to become social change agents that would participate in the ongoing Civil Rights Movement, most often in voter registration efforts.
-The curriculum adopted was divided into seven core areas that analyzed the social, political, and economic context of precarious race relations and the Civil Rights Movement.
-Leadership development was encouraged, in addition to more traditional academic skills.
-The education at Freedom Schools was student-centered and culturally relevant.
-Curriculum and instruction was based on the needs of the students, discussion among students and teachers (rather than lecturing) was encouraged, and curriculum planners encouraged teachers to base instruction on the experiences of their students.
+The Freedom Schools had political and educational objectives.
+Teachers would educate elementary and high school students to become social-change agents participating in the civil rights movement, most often in voter-registration efforts.
+Their curriculum was divided into seven core areas that analyzed the social, political, and economic context of precarious race relations and the civil rights movement.
+Leadership development was encouraged in addition to traditional academic skills.
+Education at Freedom Schools was student-centered and culturally relevant.
+Curriculum and instruction were based on the student needs; discussion among students and teachers (rather than lecturing) was encouraged, and curriculum planners encouraged teachers to base instruction on student experiences.

+Kathy Emery, Sylvia Braselmann and Linda Gold, who edited Freedom School Curriculum, 1964, describe the movement's political and educational objectives as surrounding questions and activities that encourage discussion and strengthen the relationship between school and students' lives.
+The schools were student-focused, allowing students to think for themselves with connections to current events.
+Education had always been an integral part of African-American freedom, desegregation, and empowerment.
+After the Jim Crow era, education became a form of resistance in which the enslaved would receive education from Christian missionaries and newspapers.
+This gave them hope for freedom, and inspired resistance.